wild turkeys couldn’t drag me away

 Coarse kosher salt

-- Place the turkey breast-side down in the roasting pan and brush some of the butter on to it.
+Place turkey breast-side down in the roasting pan and brush some of the butter on to it.
 Then put some salt and pepper on it and pat it with your hand.

-- Keep basting it every half hour or so.
+Keep basting the turkey every half hour or so.
 Melt more butter if you need to.
 I don’t think you’re ever going to say “I wish I hadn’t used so much butter,” so don’t be shy with it.
 That goes for pretty much everything else that has butter in it.